Aladdin (ADN) Price Tops $0.0002 on Exchanges

 Aladdin Token Trading

-Aladdin can be purchased on these cryptocurrency exchanges: BITKER, TOPBTC, CoinBene and BitForex.
-It is usually not presently possible to purchase alternative cryptocurrencies such as Aladdin directly using US dollars.
-Investors seeking to acquire Aladdin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Aladdin using one of the aforementioned exchanges.
+Aladdin can be traded on these cryptocurrency exchanges: CoinBene, BitForex, TOPBTC and BITKER.
+It is usually not presently possible to buy alternative cryptocurrencies such as Aladdin directly using US dollars.
+Investors seeking to trade Aladdin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Aladdin using one of the aforementioned exchanges.

 Receive News & Updates for Aladdin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Aladdin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.